 Dog patrols are useful in order to:

-The Protrack Rhino Task Team Canine Unit is a group of dedicated rangers, certified to train dogs against poachers.
-They support the reserves in the Greater Kruger Area, Limpopo Province, with the security needed to keep poachers away from the animals.
-Wildhood Foundation help this team with funds to expand their kennels, train more dogs and to keep the “paws in the bush” in order to deter and arrest poachers.
+The Kilo9 Kennels is a newly established kennel based in the Greater Kruger Area, South Africa.
+TheKilo9 Kennels is founded by dedicated, certified dog handlers whose mission is to train working dogs to assist the fight against poaching.
+The dogs will support the reserves in the Greater Kruger Area with the security needed to keep poachers away from the wild animals.
+Wildhood Foundation is the kennel’s main sponsor and support the team with funds to expand their kennels, train more dogs and to deter and arrest poachers.

-Canine Wish List
+Kennel Wish List

-- Quality dog food (hills/royal canine)
+- Quality dog food (Hills, Royal Canine and similar)

 - Hair brushes